The complicated stuff in life gets a little less complicated when you break it down into six basic questions: What, Why, Who, Where, When and How?

 According to a recent report from Redfin, the top three metro areas with the most total equity growth in dollars since 2012 have been Los Angeles ($15 billion), Seattle ($8 billion) and Oakland ($7.9 billion).
 Homeowners in Tacoma, Wash.
 (1453%) and Virginia Beach (1333%) have seen the highest percentage increases in home equity in that same time span.

 That all depends on your situation.
 Aside from using your equity toward the down payment of another house, one reason to take out a home equity loan or HELOC may be for home improvements , which could increase the value of your home.
-Or you could not touch the equity in your home and instead look for a home improvement loan, like the one Marcus offers.
+Or you could not touch the equity in your home and instead look for a home improvement loan.
 Again, you should take careful consideration with any of these options, as there are risks involved.

 This article is for informational purposes only and is not a substitute for individualized professional advice.
 Individuals should consult their own tax advisor for matters specific to their own taxes and nothing communicated to you herein should be considered tax advice.
 This article was prepared by and approved by Marcus by Goldman Sachs, but does not reflect the institutional opinions of Goldman Sachs Bank USA, Goldman Sachs Group, Inc. or any of their affiliates, subsidiaries or division.
 Goldman Sachs Bank USA does not provide any financial, economic, legal, accounting, tax or other recommendation in this article.
 Information and opinions expressed in this article are as of the date of this material only and subject to change without notice.
 Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA or any its affiliates.
 Neither Goldman Sachs Bank USA nor any of its affiliates makes any representations or warranties, express or implied, as to the accuracy or completeness of the statements or any information contained in this document and any liability therefore is expressly disclaimed.